corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

   Ensure the Identity Manager is configured to perform this migration by setting ``runMigration`` property to ``true``.

-  The upgrade process is otherwise just a drop-in replacement of the existing ".jar" files with ``<service>-1.2.1.jar``.
+  The upgrade process is otherwise just a drop-in replacement of the existing `.jar` files with ``<service>-1.2.1.jar``.
-  Ensure you stop the service before replacing the ".jar" files.
+  Ensure you stop the service before replacing the `.jar` files.
   Ensure that there are no orphan processes running after shout down.

 ## 1.1 to 1.2.1